ibm-cloud-docs/vpc/vsi_is_profiles.md

 Every profile has a maximum network bandwidth of 2 Gbps per vCPU, with a cap of 80 Gbps.
 Network bandwidth is distributed evenly across network interfaces, and each network interface has a cap of 16 Gbps that might limit the overall performance.
 You might need to attach multiple network interfaces to your virtual server instance to optimize network performance.

 For example, if you choose a profile with 16 vCPU, the network cap for the profile is 32 Gbps.
 If you have just one network interface, the maximum network performance is 16 Gbps due to the network interface cap.
-You  need to attach two network interfaces (16 Gbps each) to reach the profile cap of 32 Gbs.
+You need to attach two network interfaces (16 Gbps each) to reach the profile cap of 32 Gbps.